kiwigod/DataScience/README.md

 contents do not matter in this case, therefor won't be included.

 #### Dummy data
+When it appears that certain sensors are missing from the raw data set dummy data will be added to the conversion output.
+This is obviously not ideal, since it introduces variables we cannot account for.
+The values are truly random thus are of almost no use, and only cause confusion.
+When disabling this flag, along with changes for the measurement unit.
+The following tsne plot can be created.

+# INSERT TSNE PATCHED PLOT

 ### Data verification
+We verified the converted data by looking for one of the converted data samples in the old data set.
+This was possible for patient groups 1 through 3.
+However we failed to do this successfully on patient group 4.

+Using this method we can confirm that even though it looks like we fixed the conversion problem in a way.
+It wasn't the correct way and we still need the help from the LUMC.
+This will however fall outside of our project, and will have to be possibly picked up by the next project group.

 ### Data manager